MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-integrate-with-sharepoint-server.md

 ## Step 3: Configure Kerberos Constrained Delegation

-Users initially authenticate in Microsoft Entra ID and then to SharePoint by using Kerberos through the Microsoft Entra ID Proxy connector.
+Users initially authenticate in Microsoft Entra ID and then to SharePoint by using Kerberos through the Microsoft Entra private network connector.
 To allow the connector to obtain a Kerberos token on behalf of the Microsoft Entra user, you must configure Kerberos Constrained Delegation (KCD) with protocol transition.
 To learn more about KCD, see [Kerberos Constrained Delegation overview](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/jj553400(v=ws.11)).

 ### Set the Service Principal Name (SPN) for the SharePoint service account